-Trainer Instructions to Learners: Now that you saw how to respond to a participant's concerns, you have a chance to practice this with a partner.
-We will give each pair a slip of paper that has a statement from a participant about a concern they have with obtaining a formal assessment for mental health.
-Together, review the statement and formulate a response using what you have learned about addressing concerns while keeping the conversation positive.
-Be prepared to share.
-You have three minutes.
-Go ahead and find your partner now.
+Trainer Instructions to Learners: Now that you saw how to respond to a participant's concerns, you have a chance to practice.
+Let's look at the statements in your Participant Guide and formulate responses using what you have learned about addressing concerns while keeping the conversation positive.